 On November 28, 1945, the family of T/4 Frank Beaver learned that he had died as a POW in a telegram from the U.S. Government.
 According to the military, the Japanese government was negligent in reporting his death.
 On December 9, 1945, Frank’s family held a memorial service at the Houston Christian Church and had a military headstone placed at Forest Hill Cemetery in Piqua, Ohio.

-After the war, the American Occupation Force had the Japanese beautify the grave.
+After the war, the American Occupation Force had the Japanese beautify the grave of the POWs.
 The ashes of the men, who died in the camp, are still buried there today.